Setup

 Configuration

-Add the following import to your main CSS file.
+Add the following import to your main CSS file:

-globals.css in Next.js and index.css in React
+globals.css in Next.js or index.css in React

 @import 'pixel-retroui/dist/index.css';